shagabutdinov/shagabutdinov.github.io/resume.md

 ### [diagonal.com](diagonal.com), Senior Ruby On Rails Developer, August 2016 – present

 Diagonalfilm is the market leader in Switzerland for online cinema delivery.
-I've set up continuous integration & delivery process, added more than 1000 test checks, completely refactored the delivery software.
-During my work here I refactored the main UI application to React and improved the response time and the customer's satisfaction.
+During my work here, I set up continuous integration & delivery process, added more than 1000 test checks, completely refactored the delivery software.
+I refactored the main UI application to React and improved the response time and the customer's satisfaction.
 We delivered more than 100000 films & trailers to 300+ cinemas across Switzerland with more than 5000TB of data.
 I